FLOIP/flow-builder/docs/routes/markdown/routes.md

 `PUT /flows/{id}`

 *Update a Flow and associated Resources.
 UUIDs are generated client side so the builder can operate without a backend.
 That means we need to track whether the flow is created on the server or not in this builder with an attribute on the container - `created` - rather than with whether or not the flow has a uuid yet. `created` is not sent to the server.
-This route is used when `created` === true*
+This route is used when `created` === true.
+Route can be anything and is configured in builder.config.json - the UUID, body and verb are what matters.*

 > Body parameter